LivePersonInc/developer-center/pages/documents/rt-interactions/monitor-api/getting-started.md

 **Developing Your Own Private App**

+Please contact your Account Team to create a Private App and retrieve your `AppInstallationId`.

 You can now create an engagement with the **Mobile App** or **Private App** source.

 Before calling the Monitoring API, you will need to fetch the Monitoring API domain.
 Please refer to [this document](https://developers.liveperson.com/agent-domain-domain-api.html#overview) for instructions on how to do so.